dampbacon/cs235_2022_assignment-fbee055/README.md

 ## todo c
 * nice html css everything
 * the collapsed top bar when screen small does nothing, needa fix
-* error handling, redirect 404 errors to a template that extends base template
+* error handling, redirect 404 errors to a template that extends base template so that the website doesn't just end itself everytime there is an error

 ## todo b
 * make search at top bar functional and return results after searching album name, track name and artist name.
 Include a drop down to search choose where to search (all, track name, artist name, album name).
 The returned result links takes you to single track view, unlike table search.